freqtrade/freqtrade/docs/strategy-advanced.md

 !!!
 Warning "Non-serializable data"
     If supplied data cannot be serialized a warning is logged and the entry for the specified `key` will contain `None` as data.

+???
+Note "All attributes"
+    custom-data has the following accessors through the Trade object (assumed as `trade` below):

+    * `trade.get_custom_data(key='something', default=0)` - Returns the actual value given in the type provided.
+    * `trade.get_custom_data_entry(key='something')` - Returns the entry - including metadata.
+The value is accessible via `.value` property.
+    * `trade.set_custom_data(key='something', value={'some': 'value'})` - set or update the corresponding key for this trade.
+Value must be serializable - and we recommend to keep the stored data relatively small.

+    "value" can be any type (both in setting and receiving) - but must be json serializable.

 ## Dataframe access